zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 others) are performed automatically, or will conflict with the software:

 - Do **not** configure IP addresses for the crossover cable interfaces (server to target).
 - Do **not** install or configure Lustre, Corosync, or Pacemaker.
-Install Manager for Lustre\* software only as described in this guide.
+Install Intel® Manager for Lustre* software only as described in this guide.
 - Do **not** configure NTP on storage servers.
 - Do **not** install CMAN (Cluster Manager) or other packages that use the Red Hat fence agents.
-Manager for Lustre\* software will have package conflicts.
+Intel® Manager for Lustre* software will have package conflicts.
 Remove all such packages from all systems.

 LNET Configuration
 ------------------